marcmesafervfx/MMF_Hou_VEXSnippetLoader/README.md

 ## ⚠️ Known Issues
 ### v0.0.4
 Here are some known issues.
-If you encounter any others, please report them on GitHub: No issues detected for now.
+If you encounter any others, please report them on GitHub:
+- **Foreach Coloring:** The foreach coloring is not working correctly.

 ### v0.0.0
 Here are some known issues.
 If you encounter any others, please report them on GitHub: